Chart Color Schemes

 An assessment of population growth drivers in West Hindmarsh reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, West Hindmarsh's population is estimated at around 1,616 people.
-This reflects an increase of 56 people since the 2021 Census, which reported a population of 1,560 people.
-The change is inferred from AreaSearch's estimation of the resident population at 1,600 following examination of ABS ERP data released in June 2024 and three additional validated new addresses since the Census date.
-This level of population results in a density ratio of 2,693 persons per square kilometer, placing West Hindmarsh in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, West Hindmarsh has demonstrated resilient growth patterns with a compound annual growth rate of 1.2%, outpacing the state's average.
-Population growth was primarily driven by overseas migration contributing approximately 91.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, West Hindmarsh's population is estimated at around 1,623 as of Nov 2025.
+This reflects an increase of 63 people (4.0%) since the 2021 Census, which reported a population of 1,560 people.
+The change is inferred from the resident population of 1,592, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 3 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,705 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, West Hindmarsh has demonstrated resilient growth patterns with a 1.2% compound annual growth rate, outpacing the state.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 91.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made employing weighted aggregation from LGA to SA2 levels.
-Considering projected demographic shifts, an above median population growth is projected for West Hindmarsh, expected to expand by 393 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 27.5% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering the projected demographic shifts, an above median population growth of national areas is projected, with West Hindmarsh expected to expand by 398 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 27.3% in total over the 17 years.

 Frequently Asked Questions - Population